 - Fourth priority: Investigators outside of Atlanta, except in cases of established collaborations.

 Each price is based upon calculations of the minimum amount of personnel effort and of supplies used.
+These rates are the Emory researcher rates.
+External users will be charged an administrative fee as well, contact Julie Flores for details.

 - Serum: $29/aliquot